Diaphragmatic Hernia in Cats: Causes, Symptoms & Treatment

 The lungs might be collapsed after the accident, and care must be taken not to forcibly reinflate the lungs too rapidly or harshly, as this might damage the lungs and potentially cause a complication called re-expansion pulmonary edema.

-Complications during the surgery can include adhesions between the displaced abdominal viscera and the contents of the chest cavity.
+Complications during the surgery can include adhesions between the displaced abdominal organs and the contents of the chest cavity.
 These need to be carefully broken down as the various structures are separated and placed in their correct locations.

 After the diaphragmatic hernia is closed, air needs to be drawn out of the thoracic cavity to recreate the vacuum that allows the lungs to expand in normal breathing.
 The final suture needs to be placed with care, with the lungs inflated to optimize that vacuum and to minimize the risk of pneumothorax (air being present around the lungs).
 A chest tube might be left in place to allow repeated drawing out of the air, as well as fluid, in the immediate post-operative period.

-It’s difficult to estimate the cost of treating diaphragmatic hernia, as there are so many possible factors going on in the background of individual cases.
+It’s difficult to estimate the cost of treating a diaphragmatic hernia, as there are so many possible factors going on in the background of individual cases.
 The surgery needed to remedy the problem depends on the precise size, shape and location of the tear in the diaphragm.
 Ask your veterinarian for a detailed estimate before agreeing to proceed with treatment.

-Monitoring And Prognosis
+Monitoring and Prognosis

 Cats are likely to be in intensive care for some time post-operatively, with oxygen therapy and close monitoring.
 As well as frequent physical rechecks, repeated X-ray checks might be taken to monitor the cat postoperatively.

 The prognosis is variable, with between 50% to 90% of cats making a full recovery from surgery to repair a diaphragmatic hernia.
 The outcome depends on the type of diaphragmatic hernia and the overall underlying health of the patient.
+For example, even if a traumatic diaphragmatic hernia is treatable, other injuries sustained during the trauma may affect recovery and success.

 Final Thoughts